electronicsleep/SystemCapture/README.md

 Ever want to capture system info during a spike?
 This is for you.

-Tested/working with MacOS and Debian Linux.
+Tested/working with Debian Linux and MacOS.

 ```
 go run SystemCapture.go